 Amantadine can help reduce stiffness and tremor and improve muscle control.
 Sometimes this medication stops working after you’ve been taking it for a while.
 Your doctor may recommend that you take a break (a drug holiday) from the medication and then restart it.
 This may help the drug regain its effectiveness.

 Don’t drink alcohol while you’re using amantadine.
 If you begin to feel

 or suicidal, talk with your doctor right away.

-Possible side effects include: Dizziness, especially when first rising (which may increase risk of falls)ConfusionBlurry visionDifficulty concentratingDry mouthPurplish-red blotchy skin rashDepressionNightmaresInsomniaHallucinationsUrinary retentionLower extremity edema
+Possible side effects include: Lightheadedness, especially when first rising, which may increase risk of fallingConfusionBlurry visionDifficulty concentratingDry mouthPurplish-red blotchy skin rashDepressionNightmaresInsomniaHallucinationsUrinary retentionSwelling in the lower extremities

-Researchers are focusing on neuroprotective medicines.
-These medicines may be able treat the underlying problems causing Parkinson’s, not just the symptoms.
+Researchers are focusing on neuroprotective medications.
+These medications may be able treat the underlying problems causing Parkinson’s, not just the symptoms.